Help keep the WRP alive by making a small donation. Visit here to find out more.

 Biography

-Composer and conductor Lee Actor (Born 1952 in Denver, Colorado) has won a number of awards for his compositions, most recently for Concerto for Horn and Orchestra, which was the First Prize Winner in the 2007 International Horn Society Composition Contest.
+Actor has won a number of awards for his compositions, most recently for Concerto for Horn and Orchestra, which was the first prize winner in the 2007 International Horn Society Composition Contest.
 Variations and Fugue for Orchestra was a finalist in both the Columbia Orchestra's 2007 American Composer Competition and the Holyoke Civic Symphony's 2005 Composition Competition, and Prelude to a Tragedy was selected as a finalist in the Columbia Orchestra's 2005 American Composer Competition.
-Conductor/composer Robert Ian Winstin has written, "Lee Actor's Prelude to a Tragedy is one of the best written new works I've had the privilege to conduct or record.
-It is clear, precise and very tightly written.
-It has a style that is completely original … an incredible orchestral tour de force as written by an immensely talented composer."
-The CD including Mr. Winstin’s performance of this piece with the Kiev Philharmonic was released by ERM Media in March 2005.

 Works for Winds